xxleyi/ts_note/README.md

 # ts_note
-learning note of static and flexible types and interfaces of TypeScript
+learning note of static and flexible types and interfaces of TypeScript, all notes are in issues.